bharathsudharsan/AVRGait/README.md

 # AVRGait

-Python, Tkinter & sensormotion library based AVRGait - Aanalyse, Visualise & Report Parametersduring fitness activites.
+Python, Tkinter & sensormotion library based AVRGait - Aanalyse, Visualise & Report Parameters during fitness activites.

+Initally run the AVRGait_tkinter_UI.py script using "python AVRGait_tkinter_UI.py"

 When the Activity Level button is pressed from UI the pa.py code to find the Activity levels using the Datasets which are obtained from the wearable will be executed.